bhpa/bhp-cli/README.md

 sudo yum install leveldb-devel sqlite-devel
 ```

+On Windows, use the [Bhp version of LevelDB](https://github.com/BhpAlpha/bhp-leveldb).

 ## Run BHP-CLI on Linux
 It is recommended to install tmux on Linux.
 tmux is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal,